rob-bannocks/SDRangel-Makefile/README.md

 |USRP|USRP||
 |XTRX|XTRX||

 To add in specific hardware add the Makefile target from the above table and follow it with the all target.
+E.g.:
+	make LimeSDR server

+At present the make file is a work in progress, it work on a PI Zero, but the compile takes over a day.
+It is in testing on Ubuntu, but the Makefile canot overcome issues with the compilability of SDRangel on different platforms.